 Jeroen Hanselman

 As part of the MaRDI-project I am responsible for developing protocols and a kind of quality control for mathematical publications that contain software parts.
+For more on MaRDI and software reviewing, click here.

 .